jsonresume/jsonresume-fake/README.md

 ./models/summaries/
 ```

-You have to edit the `./sample.py` to refect which model you want to run.
+You have to edit the `./sample.py` to reflect which model you want to run.

 Each folder contains;